alexanderchan/awesome-nodejs/readme.md

 Alternative	| Why not?
 --------------- | -------------
- glamourous	| see (message)[https://github.com/paypal/glamorous/issues/419].
-Could consider for react-native (styled-components)[https://www.styled-components.com] | emotion has api inspired by both glamourous and styled-components
+ glamourous	| see [message](https://github.com/paypal/glamorous/issues/419).
+Could consider for react-native [styled-components](https://www.styled-components.com) | emotion has api inspired by both glamourous and styled-components

 ### React - State management

 - [unstated](https://github.com/jamiebuilds/unstated) - Simple state management.
-As much as I enjoy mobx, this is easier for code handoff to understand the pub/sub and this.setState since most react devs will learn this.
+As much as I enjoy mobx and learnt a lot from redux, unstated has a simple api to understand.
+One only needs to know: pub/sub and this.setState.
+Regardless of state management library choice, it is worth watching the free courses on egghead on mobx and redux as well as [Michel Westrate's talk](https://www.youtube.com/watch?v=Gyp2QDr7YkU).

 Alternative	| Why not?
 --------------- | -------------
  mobx		| Slightly higher learning curve and a bit more setup if using decorators.
 If perf gets slow, try mobx redux		| More setup, probably better for a larger app but mobx should also handle the same cases.
-Use with immerjs
+Use with immerjs RxJs		| Observables are outstanding at managing complex async actions.
+I tried using [acdlite's](https://github.com/acdlite/react-rx-component) but didn't work out.
+If going down the rxjs route also consider [redux-observable](https://github.com/redux-observable/redux-observable)

 # Packaging